Umbraco Engage

 How does it work?

-Licenses are sold per backoffice domain and will also work on all subdomains.
-If you have alternative staging/QA environment domains, additional domains can be added to the license on request.
+Licenses are sold per backoffice domain.
+If you have alternative staging/QA environment domains or require one or more subdomains, additional domains can be added to the license on request.

 The licenses are not bound to a specific product version.
 They will work for all versions of the related product.